Adroiti/docs-for-code-review-tools/Cppcheck/unusedFunction.md

 ## Description

-The function `funcName` is never used.
+The function is never used.

 ## Further Reading